 More in-depth information can be found in the Matrix PTSD page, and the NICE PTSD guideline.
 As noted above, NHS Education for Scotland (NES) has developed a National Trauma Training Programme.
-This Government commissioned initiative has also resulted in Transforming psychological trauma: A skills and knowledge framework for the Scottish workforce which was published in May 2017, the publication of the Scottish Psychological Trauma Training Plan in 2019 and various online resources.

 5.7 Schizophrenia/Psychotic Disorders

 Psychosis refers to the group of psychotic disorders, including schizophrenia.
 It is when thoughts and emotions are disturbed to the point people lose contact with reality.
 It has three main symptoms: